othercriteria/vibectl/STRUCTURE.md

    - Feature branches created from main
    - Worktrees placed in `../worktrees/` directory
    - One feature per worktree for isolated development
+   - **Always use the improved worktree workflow in `.cursor/rules/feature-worktrees.mdc` for all new features.**
 2. Nix/direnv for reproducible development environments
 3. pre-commit hooks for code quality
 4. pytest for testing with coverage requirements